 If you do not pay off a debt, you risk having a default listed on your credit history.
 Defaults can turn into serious credit infringements if the creditor is unable to make contact with you and your debt remains unpaid.

-Find out more about these two listings so you can avoid having them recorded on your file.
+Find out more about these two listings so you can avoid having them recorded on your credit report.

 What is a serious credit infringement?